harshaadeshmukh/AskMyPDF/readme.md

 - ⚡ **Interactive UI** – Built with Streamlit for a clean and user-friendly interface.
 - 🔧 **Customizable Configuration** – API keys, chunk sizes, and embedding settings are configurable via config.py.
 - 🛠️ **Lightweight & Extensible** – Simple structure so you can easily adapt it for personal or professional projects.
 - 🗄️ **Chat History Storage with Supabase** – All chat history is stored securely in Supabase, allowing for persistent, cloud-based     access and management.

----

-## 🚀 Features
-- 📂 **PDF Upload & Processing** – Upload single or multiple PDF files and instantly process them for search and QA.
-- 🔎 **Semantic Search with FAISS** – Uses FAISS as a vector database for efficient and accurate document similarity search.
-- 🤖 **Conversational Q&A with Gemini 2.5 Flash** – Get natural language answers powered by Google’s Gemini AI model.
-- ⚡ **Interactive UI** – Built with Streamlit for a clean and user-friendly interface.
-- � **Customizable Configuration** – API keys, chunk sizes, and embedding settings are configurable via config.py.
-- 🛠️ **Lightweight & Extensible** – Simple structure so you can easily adapt it for personal or professional projects.
+- �‍🎤 **Persona-based Output** – Use `output_behavioural.py` to customize answer style (e.g., lawyer, teacher, researcher, student) for more relevant and engaging responses.

 ---